 - Ensures doctors and family know your wishes

-- You can change it anytime
+- You can change it anytime (as long as your mind is clear)

 How to start:

-- Talk to your doctor or palliative care team
+- Talk to your doctor or

-- Download forms for your state
+palliative care team - Download forms for your state

 - Discuss with family